ArronaxKP/MassEffectAndromedaModdingGuide/README.md

 ## Useful Additional Resources

 * The discord channels - [Basics - where to start](Basics/README.md)
-* Muchyfly's Site - has Character Creation sheets and some other useful materials - https://munchyfly.carrd.co/
+* [Munchyfly's Site](https://munchyfly.carrd.co/) - has Character Creation sheets and some other useful materials